blainhaile/hbo-max-data-analysis/README.md

-# HBO Data Analysis Project
+# HBO Max Data Analysis Project

 This repository contains an analysis of the HBO dataset, exploring trends, ratings, and other insights.